Equity and Trusts Law PG (11755.1)

 Participation requirements

-Attendance at the weekly workshops (weeks 1 thru 6) is strongly recommended but is not mandatory.
+Participation in the online weekly tutorials (weeks 1 thru 6) is strongly recommended but is not mandatory.

 Required IT skills